Stuycs-K/finalproject-09-jerermiasneto-manoel/PRESENTATION.md

 ### Usage:

 Use this mode if you want specifically color encoding.
-The output will have worse color depth, having only 3 bits per color instead of the 8 we normally use today.
+The output will have worse color depth, having only 3 bits per color instead of the 8 we normally use.

 #### Setup: